MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 In My Oracle Support (Doc ID: 1080301.1) you can review how to disable Hybrid Columnar Compression.

-## Plan to Migrate your Exadata Workload
+## Migrate your Exadata workload

 Review your current architecture:

--	Application /Web & App Servers
+-	Application, jump, and web servers
 -	ETL processes
 -	Middleware
--	Jump Server
--	Monitoring Systems
+-	Monitoring systems
--	Load Balancer
+-	Load balancers
--	Any connected other systems
+-	Other systems that are connected

 Every content and dependencies should be tracked in a migration plan.
 Have one responsible project lead and one responsible person as backup in case of vacation or any other reasons to not start from scratch.
 Ensure all technical resources are dedicated and assigned to the migration project.
 When preparing your migration to a cloud journey, please determine your specific High Availability and Disaster Recovery architecture described in the Reliability Section.
 For your application, make sure to review Azure Site Recovery.

-## Next Steps
+## Next step

-In case you will need to familiarize yourself with the capacity planning, please review [Compute and storage](choose-compute-storage.md)
+To familiarize yourself with capacity planning, see [Compute and storage](choose-compute-storage.md).